Install Kubernetes using kubeadm

 andkubeadm join

 commands.
-Interesting examples include using a different container runtime or setting the default subnet used by services.If you want your services to use the subnet 10.96.0.0/12 as the default for services, you can pass the
+Interesting examples include using a different container runtime or setting the default subnet used by services.To make the services to use the subnet 10.96.0.0/12 as the default for services, pass the

 --service-cidr